folio-org/folio-org.github.io/_faqs/how-to-get-started.md

 faqOrder: 1
 ---

-Familiarise with the project via the [Background orientation](/guides/#background-orientation) section.
+Familiarise with the project via the [Background orientation](/guidelines/#background-orientation) section of the [Guidelines](/guidelines/).

-Establish the development environment via the [Setup and configuration](/guides/#setup-and-configuration) section.
+Establish the development environment via the [Setup and configuration](/guides/#setup-and-configuration) section of the [Guides](/guides/).

-Follow the [Fundamental documentation](/guides/#fundamental-documentation) section which provides some important starting points.
+The [Getting started](/start/) section introduces the fundamental documentation which provides some important starting points for background understanding, and assists with commencing new modules.

-The [Getting started](/guides/#getting-started) section will then assist to commence new modules.